 Quote submissions: Quotes shall be submitted on the forms provided and signed by an authorized company representative.
-The City of Slidell reserves the right to reject any and al quotes.
+The City of Slidell reserves the right to reject any and all quotes.

 Any questions concerning this project shall be directed to Mr. Blaine Clancy, City Engineer, at (985) 646-4270.

-QUOTE FORM for CDBG SIDEWALKS AND DRAINAGE IMPROVEMENTS ON 2ND STREET – PHASE II

-City of Slidell, LA

-Quote # _______